 - The Dog Obedience Program: Learn how to establish a basic foundation before you begin training your dog.

-- Using Dog Games: Training your puppy should be fun!
-Everyone knows it’s simple to learn when you have a good playtime, so try incorporating some games into your puppy training regimen.
+- Using Dog Games: Try incorporating some games into your puppy training regimen.

 - Six Weeks to Well-Trained Puppy: Using this schedule and routine as a guide, you can teach your puppy the basics in about six weeks.